 If a system has a concept of security but one or more cores do not, then you must not set DS.
-Instead each core is only able to enable the interrupt groups corresponding to the security states that it supports.
+Instead each core is only able to enable the interrupt groups corresponding to the Security states that it supports.

-In security aware systems, secure software can prevent the DS bit from being written by writing to Disable Security Lock bit (GICD_SAC.DSL).
-Once set, the DSL bit is cleared only by a hardware reset.
+In security aware systems, Secure software can prevent the DS bit from being written by writing to Disable Security Lock bit (GICD_SAC.DSL).
+Once set, only a hardware reset can clear the DSL bit.

-If you know that your system is always security aware, then ARM recommends configuring the GIC-600 without DS support.
+If you know that your system is always security aware, then Arm recommends configuring the GIC-600 without DS support.

-3.2.8 Backwards compatibility
+3.9 Backwards compatibility